exasol/udf-mock-python/README.rst

 .. code-block::

    [tool.poetry.dev-dependencies]
-   exasol-udf-mock-python = { git = "https://github.com/exasol/udf-mock-python.git", branch = "master" }
+   exasol-udf-mock-python = { git = "https://github.com/exasol/udf-mock-python.git", branch = "main" }
    ...

 How to use the Mock